ComScore

 • Serves: 10

-Tangy goat cheese is just the thing to pair with tart, crisp, sweet apples.
-The crusts are made with store-bought puff pastry, so you don’t have to stress.
+Tangy goat cheese is the ultimate match for tart, crisp, sweet apples.
+The crusts are made with store-bought puff pastry, so you won't have to stress much over this non-traditional Thanksgiving dinner idea.

 9. Spicy Pineapple Prosciutto Tarts